SpruceMarcy/Minecraft-Java-Resource-Packs/README.md

 >Requires: Optifine
 >Resolution: 16x16

+## Improved Chickens 32x32 Leghorn Edition
+This pack updates the chicken model to much more accurately represent real life chickens.
+No more ducks!
+This edition in particular resembles Leghorns, which is presumably what the vanilla chickens are designed after.

+>Requires: Optifine
+>Resolution: 32x32

 ## Marcy's Inventory 32x32
 This pack adds shadow markers to select inventory slots to provide assistance in inventory organisation.